SWAPnajitMohapatra1307/PredictiveAnalysis-BI-SQL-Python/README.md

 **Risk & Opportunity Analysis:** The dashboard visualizes both high-growth corridors and lagging markets, identifying states like Mizoram, Meghalaya, and Manipur as low-priority for immediate scalable investment.

 #### * **Executive Reporting**
-A formal business report (Black Minimalist Indie Publishing Company Financial Report.docx) was compiled to present the findings and outline a clear strategic path forward.
+A formal business report (Buisness Report Regarding EV sales Across India in next 10 years.pdf) was compiled to present the findings and outline a clear strategic path forward.

 **Primary Strategic Guidance:** The report concludes that the company should focus its primary efforts on the 3W_Shared_Lowspeed and 2W_Personal segments to achieve the most rapid market scaling and impact.